neeharperi/LT3D/README.md

 Use the following command to start a distributed training and evaluation.
 The models, logs, and evaluation results will be saved to ```work_dirs/CONFIG_NAME```.

-#### LiDAR-Only Detection Models
+#### LiDAR-Only Detection and Monocular RGB Detection Models
-This codebase supports PointPillars, CBGS, and CenterPoint.
+This codebase supports PointPillars, CBGS, CenterPoint, FCOS3D, and PGD.
 See configs for more details
 ```bash
 # Single GPU Training
 python tools/train.py CONFIG_FILE --no-validate